KW-tech/Project-1-Elk-Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting outside / unwanted access to the network.
   - Load Balancers guarantee a higher chance of applications being able to be reached when the server is called on from the internet.
-Since the same applications are running on multiple servers, teh Load Balancer does just what its name suggests.
+Since the same applications are running on multiple servers, the Load Balancer does just what its name suggests.
 It balances the load between all available servers.
 If one goes down, the traffic will be directed to another.

   - The Jump Box, provides a crucial function.
 It allows the loading of each server in a secure way that has very limited access.
 This access is different from the applications running, that need accessed from the internet.
 This loading allows for the quick spin-up and down of individual VMs.
 One could be taken offline and another created and loaded with the same applications by running the playbook that created the first set of servers.